HappyLabz/happylabz.github.io/TEST/ShortBulldog001_TEST_Bias_Switch.md

 </details>

-## STOPLOSS OF 10

 ### Test Sixty-Three
-* Sell when the STDEV slope changes to positive
+* Sell when the price hits the upper line of the 1std VWAP
-* Stoploss is -2 points
+* Stoploss is -10 points
 * Results:
 ```
 Total Trades: 8